-Members requiring additional information should contact the Superannuation Office on 1800 631 630 or at ntsuperannuation@nt.gov.au.
+Further information can be provided by contacting the Superannuation Office on 1800 631 630 or at ntsuperannuation@nt.gov.au.

-Summary of the report of the actuarial investigation of the Northern Territory Police Supplementary Benefit Scheme as at 30 June 2021
+Summary of the report of the actuarial investigation of the Northern Territory Police Supplementary Benefit Scheme as at 30 June 2022

 In accordance with clause 19 of the Trust Deed, the triennial actuarial review of PSBS was carried out as at 30 June 2021 by John Rawsthorne FIAA, of Cumpston Sarjeant Pty Ltd, and the results were presented in a report dated 2 September 2021.
 The next triennial review is scheduled for 2024.
+An annual update was undertaken for 2021-22.